georgi1141/CarGuru/README.md

 # CarGuru

-The project uses Angluar for the Front-End and Firebase for the Back-End and Data-Base.
+The project uses Angluar for the Front-End and Firebase for the Back-End and Data-Base.It has been hosted at [https://carguru-ec389.web.app]

 It also includes feetures like Bootstrap for the html components, icons  etc.